liguowang/cobind/docs/usage/zscore.rst

                          separate different columns with tab.
-If "C", "J", "SD", "SS", "PMI", "NPMI" are used as the column names, only these six columns will be used to calculate the z-score, othersise, all numerical
+If "C", "J", "SD", "SS", "PMI", "NPMI" are used as the column names, only these six columns will be used to calculate the Z-score, otherwise, all numerical
-                         columns in the dataframe will be used. output_file.tsv       Output dataframe with Zscores as the last column.
+                         columns in the dataframe will be used. output_file.tsv       Output dataframe with Z-scores as the last column.

  options:
    -h, --help            show this help message and exit